Juliet-Simpson/Custom-Cupboards/README.md

 **Site functionality**

-* The deployed site was reviewed and tested for registraion, login, logout, calculating costs, adding to and updating the cart, making purchases, viewing and editing profile information and adding, editing and deleting designs and materials by various family memebers on desktop and mobile devices.
+* The deployed site was reviewed and tested for registration, login, logout, calculating costs, adding to and updating the cart, making purchases, viewing and editing profile information and adding, editing and deleting designs and materials by various family members on desktop and mobile devices.
     * No known bugs were found.

 **Bugs and fixes**